Rudra2002/Python-uni-hostel-auto-login/README.md

 ```
 pip install selenium
 ```
-5. Copy the program from the source folder and double-click to run.
+5. Copy the program from the source folder to where you want it and double-click to run.

 **Note:** Make sure to periodically check for updates and adjust your setup accordingly.